 Night scuba diving experience the thrill

-“Sink beneath the surface.
+Night scuba diving “Sink beneath the surface.
 Descend into darkness.
-The ambient light filters through the water and illuminates the descend line, although where it ends, I cannot see.
+The ambient light filters through the water and illuminates the descending line, although I cannot see where it ends.

 Like the depths of a forest, the reef also changes come nightfall.

-The brightly coloured fish that populate it during the day, that shimmer and dance in the sunlight, disappear.
+The brightly coloured fish that populate it during the day shimmering and dancing in the sunlight, disappear.

 As we move our way through the reefs, they follow us, searching, hunting.

-As they move towards me, the shape of their owner comes into the light, his stream-line body elegantly glides past me — the grey reef shark.
+As they move towards me, the shape of their owner comes into the light.
+His streamlined body elegantly glides past me — the grey reef shark.

-What a wondrous and amazing thing it is to swim alongside these beautiful creatures, to observe what some can only dream…
+It is wondrous to swim alongside these beautiful creatures and observe what some can only dream…

 My torch scans the corals, searching for the other little critters that activate in the darkness, the small red eyes of crustaceans.